NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/common.rst

 running command line scripts, a linux shell is invoked.
-The way the shell is invoked determines which shell initialization scripts (~/.cshrc, ~/.tcshrc ~/.bashrc,~/.bash_profile, Etc.) are invoked at start up, and how the shell's environment will beset up.
+The way the shell is invoked determines which shell initialization scripts (~/.cshrc, ~/.tcshrc ~/.bashrc,~/.bash_profile, Etc.) are invoked at start up, and how the shell's environment will be set up.
 Although it can be estremely useful and beneficial to customize these shell scripts, we have seen a large number of issues related to loading modules within these shell scripts.